OTI Festival 1994: Participants

 Broadcasters from twenty-four countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-two Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, only Canada was absent.

-Some of the participating broadcasters, such as those representing Chile, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Cuba, Ecuador, Panama, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-Two performing artists had previously represented the same country in previous editions: Ricardo Padilla had represented Costa Rica in 1980 and 1982, and Rocky Belmonte had represented Peru in 1988.
+Two performing artists had previously represented the same country in previous editions: Ricardo Padilla had represented Costa Rica in 1980 and 1982, and Rocky Belmonte had represented Peru in 1988 and 1990.